NWSLC-DSA/test-assignment-arweeta/README.md

+### Help to read 📚

 Too long to read?
-Try using a Read Aloud text reader extension 🤓 if you have Chrome, you can try [this](https://chrome.google.com/webstore/detail/read-aloud-a-text-to-spee/hdhinadidafjejdhmfkjgnolgimiaplp/related?hl=en)
+Try using a Read Aloud text reader extension 🤓 If you have Chrome, you can try [this](https://chrome.google.com/webstore/detail/read-aloud-a-text-to-spee/hdhinadidafjejdhmfkjgnolgimiaplp/related?hl=en)

 # :wave: The Basics of GitHub